-If your principal, teachers, or your school board try to assume control of your PTAs budget as though it were their own, just say "no." Remember that PTA doesn't work for the school-it works on behalf of children and families.
+If your principal, teachers, or school board try to assume control of your PTAs budget as if it were their own, say "no." Remember that PTA doesn't work for the school-it works on behalf of children and families.

-The executive board of a PTA, including the Treasurer, has the responsibility to keep the association's funds secure, establishes and maintains general financial internal controls, and exercises financial responsibility of the unit's funds.
-Local PTAs work in harmony with school personnel but PTAs are NOT supporting organizations for the school or clubs and booster groups at the school.
-PTA units have their own bylaws that state their mission, purpose, and policy.
+The executive board of a PTA, including the Treasurer, is responsible for keeping the association's funds secure, establishing and maintaining general financial internal controls, and exercising financial responsibility for the unit's funds.
+Local PTAs work harmoniously with school personnel, but PTAs are NOT supporting organizations for the school or clubs and booster groups.
+PTA units have bylaws that state their mission, purpose, and policy.

 PTA funds are Private monies - School Funds are public monies.
 Only PTA funds shall be deposited into the PTA treasury.
 A PTA shall NOT act as a depository for funds of other organizations, clubs, or groups.
-School funds or funds belonging to outside community or school groups or school clubs shall not be commingled with PTA funds in any way.
-If a PTA sponsors a project or program in cooperation with the school, all funds shall be accounted for and separated prior to the immediate deposit of the PTA portion into the PTA bank account.
-All funds deposited in the PTA account become the property of the PTA, and all expenditures must be made according to an approved budget and require a vote of the members of the association.
+School funds or funds belonging to outside community or school groups, or school clubs shall not be commingled with PTA funds in any way.
+Suppose a PTA sponsors a project or program in cooperation with the school.
+In that case, all funds shall be accounted for and separated before the immediate deposit of the PTA portion into the PTA bank account.
+All funds deposited in the PTA account become the property of the PTA, and all expenditures must be made according to an approved budget and require a vote of the association's members.

 PTA funds belong to the PTA membership.
-The funds do not belong to the Treasurer, the officers, the executive board or the principal.
-The membership makes the budgeting, fundraising, and financial decisions, and sets policy which the board executes.
-A member who attends every general meeting should understand the purpose and mission of PTA (as set forth in the unit bylaws) and be aware of where the funds come from and how they are spent.
+The funds do not belong to the Treasurer, the officers, the executive board, or the principal.
+The membership makes the budgeting, fundraising, and financial decisions and sets the board's policy.
+A member who attends every general meeting should understand the purpose and mission of the PTA (as outlined in the unit bylaws) and be aware of where the funds come from and how they are spent.
 See Revenue and Expenses: Standards of PTA Funds for more information.

 It is not sound financial practice to give money to the school or principal undesignated.
 The PTA may write a check to the school only in accordance with the budget approved by the members.
-Examples may include the purchase of computer equipment, to pay for buses for a field trip, or to support educational programs for the students.
-Also, it may be necessary to write checks to the school to pay for a budgeted expense in order to take advantage of school purchasing contracts or other special deals.
+Examples may include purchasing computer equipment, paying for buses for a field trip, or supporting educational programs for the students.
+Also, it may be necessary to write checks to the school to pay for a budgeted expense to take advantage of school purchasing contracts or other special deals.
 However, the PTA must receive a receipt or copy of the invoice for their financial records indicating that the money was spent as stipulated by the approved budget.
 Also, PTA monies should never be deposited into a school account or be kept in a school safe.